BinaryInk/vscode-theme_dark-modern-oled/README.md

 ![Screenshot](images/Screenshot_0.1.0_OLEDBlack.png)

-My enhancements:

 * Backgrounds are black (#000).
 * Foregrounds are white (#fff).
-* Sidebar foregrounds are bright white, while the selected foreground takes on the accent color.
+* Activity bar foregrounds are bright white, while the selected foreground takes on the accent color.
-* Status bar shows status through *border color* rather than background color.
+* Status bar shows status through border and foreground color rather than background color.
-* Accent color is leaned into more to show active items.
+* Overall, accent color is leaned into more to show active items.
 Inactive text is bright white rather than greyed out.

+### Dark Modern (OLED Black) Stylized

+* Constants and enums: bold
+* Functions: italic bold
+* Types/Classes: underline
+* Comments: Italic

 ## Roadmap

 No concrete dates or plans, but I would like to add a few themes to the list for a little variation (while remaining more-or-less faithful to the default).

-* 0.1
-  * Initial Release
-* 0.2
-  * Stylized variant
-* 0.3
 * Neon Black + Stylized variant
-* 0.4
 * Dim Black + Stylized variant
-* 0.5
 * Accent color variants
 * Accent colorless variant ("High Contrast")
 * ...?
-* 1.0

 ## Disclaimer

 This is not designed to reduce "burn-in" on OLED screens.
-This is a very high contrast oriented theme and would have the opposite effect.
+This is a very high contrast theme and could have the opposite effect.

 OLED, in this case, refers to the fact that the backgrounds are pitch-black.
 The nomenclature derives from the fact that OLED screens are very good at